History of Nicaragua: Spanish conquest

-Within a few months, Nicaragua was invaded by several Spanish forces, each led by a conquistador.
+Within a few months, Nicaragua was invaded by several Spanish forces and their Tlaxcallan allies, each led by a conquistador.
 González Dávila was authorized by royal decree and came in from the Caribbean coast of Honduras.
-Francisco Hernández de Córdoba at the command of the governor of Panama approached from Costa Rica.
+Francisco Hernández de Córdoba, at the command of the governorate of Panama (then called Veragua), approached from Costa Rica.
 Pedro de Alvarado and Cristóbal de Olid at the command of Hernán Cortés, came from Guatemala through San Salvador and Honduras.

 Córdoba apparently came with the intention of colonization.
 In 1524, he established permanent settlements in the region, including two of Nicaragua's principal towns: Granada on Lake Nicaragua and León west of Lake Managua.
 But he soon found it necessary to prepare defenses for the cities and go on the offensive against incursions by the other conquistadores.

 The inevitable clash between the Spanish forces devastated the indigenous population.
 The Indian civilization was destroyed.
 The series of battles came to be known as The War of the Captains.
-By 1529, the conquest of Nicaragua was complete.
+By 1529, the conquest of Nicaragua was complete as the Nicaraos and the Chorotegas suffered devastating defeats in addition to demographic and societal collapse from a combination of disease, war against the Spanish and their Tlaxcallan allies, and being sold into slavery.
 Several conquistadores came out winners, and some were executed or murdered.
 Pedrarias Dávila was one such winner.
 Although he lost control of Panama, he moved to Nicaragua and established his base in León.

 The land was parceled out to the conquistadores.
 The area of most interest was the western portion.
 It included a wide, fertile valley with huge, freshwater lakes, a series of volcanoes, and volcanic lagoons.
 Many Indians were soon enslaved to develop and maintain "estates" there.
 Others were put to work in mines in northern Nicaragua, but the great majority were sent as slaves to Panama and Peru, for significant profit to the new landed aristocracy.
 Many Indians died through disease and neglect by the Spaniards, who controlled everything necessary for their subsistence.